-A qualified physician, David was formerly Investment Director of the life science activities of the seed fund of the University of Cambridge.
+A qualified physician, David was formerly Investment Director of the life science activities of the seed fund of the University of Cambridge and the manager of the seed fund established by LifeArc (formerly known as MRC Technology).
 David attended London and Oxford Universities, and has an MBA from Harvard Business School.
 He has held senior positions in a number of blue chip biopharmaceutical organisations including GlaxoSmithKline and Roche.

-David manages the new seed fund established by LifeArc (formerly known as MRC Technology).
-David is also a non-executive Director of Oxford Biodynamics plc and is Chairman of Trustees of the Liver Group Charity.
+David is a non-executive Director of Oxford Biodynamics plc and is Chairman of Trustees of the Liver Group Charity.